kavyamanohar/mlphon/README.md

 Certain tags were added to identify the exact context for processing.
 Once all processing is done, the tags like `<BoW>` and `<EoW>` is removed .

 ### Overall FST chain

 `$ml-g2p$` represents the overall FST which combines each of the above FSTs in a chain.

+*TODO:Remove all tags and retain only the phonetic symbols*

 # Installation
 You need Helsinki Finite-State Transducer Technology (HFST) (http://www.ling.helsinki.fi/kieliteknologia/tutkimus/hfst/) to compile and use this analyzer.
 The Makefile provided compiles all the sources and produces the binary FSA ‘g2p.a'.